 When is the daily coronavirus briefing?
 How to watch on TV and online

-The Prime Minister and key government and health officials are giving daily coronavirus updates offering the latest guidance.
+The Prime Minister continues to give daily updates on the coronavirus pandemic

-Boris Johnson and members of his cabinet are now giving daily government briefings offering the latest guidance to the public amid the ongoing coronavirus pandemic, including updates about the lockdown.
+Boris Johnson and members of his cabinet are continuing to give daily briefings regarding the coronavirus pandemic and the lockdown, sharing guidance with the British public.

-The Prime Minister is going to be taking part in a live, prime-time press conference tonight following a change to the BBC One schedule.
+This week, the Prime Minister’s update has been brought forward slightly, prompting the BBC to make a change to their schedule.

 Here’s how you can watch today’s update.